googlecodelabs/migrate-python2-appengine/README.md

 --- | --- | ---
 Baseline | 0 &rArr; 1 | Not a migration but a description of the baseline application (review this material before doing any migrations)
 Web framework | 1 &rArr; _everything else_ | Current App Engine runtimes do not come with a web framework, so this must be the first migration performed.
 All migrations below can be performed after this one.
+Bundled services | 17 | This module is for Python bundled services users interested in how to access those services from Python 3.
 Datastore | 2 [&rArr; 3 [&rArr; 6]] | Moving off App Engine `ndb` makes your apps more portable, so the **Module 2** Cloud NDB migration is _recommended_. **Module 3:** Migrating to Cloud Datastore (Firestore in Datastore mode) is _optional_ and only recommended if you have other code using Cloud Datastore. **Module 6**: Migrating to Cloud Firestore (Native mode) is generally _not recommended_ unless you must have the Firebase features it has, and those features will eventually be integrated into Cloud Datastore.
 (Push) Task Queues | [7 &rArr;] 8 [&rArr; 9] | Moving off App Engine `taskqueue` makes your apps more portable, so the **Module 8** Cloud Tasks migration is _recommended_ for those using push tasks.
 Those unfamiliar with push tasks should do **Module 7** first to add push tasks to the sample app. **Module 9:** Migrating to Cloud Datastore (Firestore in Datastore mode), Cloud Tasks (v2), and Python 3 is _optional_ and only recommended if you have other code using Cloud Datastore and considering upgrading to Python 3.
+(Pull) Task Queues | [18 &rArr;] 19 | Moving off App Engine `taskqueue` makes your apps more portable, so the **Module 19** Cloud Pub/Sub migration is _recommended_ for those using pull tasks.
+The app is also ported to Python 3.
+Those unfamiliar with pull tasks should do **Module 18** first to add pull tasks to the sample app.
 Memcache | [12 &rArr;] 13 | Moving off App Engine `memcache` makes your apps more portable, so the **Module 13** Cloud Memorystore (for Redis) migration is _recommended_ for those using `memcache`.
 Those unfamiliar with `memcache` should do **Module 12** first to add its usage to the sample app.
 Cloud Functions | 11 | Cloud Functions does not support Python 2, so after the Module 1 migration, you need to upgrade your app to Python 3 before attempting this migration, recommended if you have a very small App Engine app, or it has only one function/feature.
 Cloud Run | 4 or 5 | **Module 4** covers migrating to Cloud Run with Docker.
 Those unfamiliar with containers or do not wish to create/maintain a `Dockerfile` should do **Module 5**.
 Those doing **Module 4** will get additional information about Cloud Run in **Module 5** not covered in **Module 4**.
 Blobstore | [15 &rArr;] 16 | Moving off App Engine `blobstore` makes your apps more portable, so the **Module 16** Cloud Storage migration is _recommended_ for those using `blobstore`.
-Those unfamiliar with `blobstore` should do **Module 15** first to add its usage to the sample app. general migration | [6 &rArr;] 10 [&rArr; 14] | This series is more generic and not targeting a specific feature migration, but rather if you need to migrate your App Engine apps from one running project to another.
+Those unfamiliar with `blobstore` should do **Module 15** first to add its usage to the sample app.
+General migration | 6 &rArr; 10 &rArr; 14 | This series is more generic and not targeting a specific feature migration, but rather if you need to migrate your App Engine apps from one running project to another.
 It starts with **Module 6** if you need to migrate your code, say from Datastore to Firestore. **Module 10** is if you need to migrate your data from one project to another, and finally, **Module 14** is after you're done migrating your app, your data, or both, and need to migrate a running service on one GCP project to another.

 ## Migration modules